poshAJ/PoshToolbox/docs/Use-Object.md

 ## SYNTAX

 ```
-Use-Object [-InputObject] <Object> [-Scriptblock] <ScriptBlock> [<CommonParameters>]
+Use-Object [-InputObject] <Object> [-ScriptBlock] <ScriptBlock> [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Use-Object cmdlet simulates the effect of the using statement found in C# with added support for ComObjects.
+The `Use-Object` cmdlet simulates the effect of the using statement found in C# with added support for ComObjects.

-When the lifetime of an IDisposable or ComObject is limited to a single method, you should declare and instantiate it in the Use-Object cmdlet.
-The Use-Object cmdlet calls the Dispose or ReleaseComObject method on the object in the correct way when it goes out of scope.
-The Use-Object cmdlet ensures that Dispose or ReleaseComObject is called even if an exception occurs within the using block.
+When the lifetime of an IDisposable or ComObject is limited to a single method, you should declare and instantiate it in the `Use-Object` cmdlet.
+The `Use-Object` cmdlet calls the Dispose or ReleaseComObject method on the object in the correct way when it goes out of scope.
+The `Use-Object` cmdlet ensures that Dispose or ReleaseComObject is called even if an exception occurs within the using block.

 ## EXAMPLES